-Summary of Annual Cash Incentive Payouts: 2010 through 2017
+Summary of Annual Cash Incentive Payouts: 2014 through 2018

 Generally, the Committee seeks to set the minimum, target and maximum levels such that the relative difficulty of achieving the target level is consistent from year to year.
-From 2010 through 2017, the average total payout percentage (including business unit or staff function performance) for the executives that were designated as named executive officers in those years ranged from

-75 percent to 128 percent of target.
+From 2014 through 2018, the average total payout percentage (including business unit or staff function performance) for the executives that were designated as named executive officers in (and were serving as such at the end of) those years ranged from 58 percent to 108 percent of target.
 The Committee believes that these payouts are consistent with how Kimberly-Clark performed during these years and reflect the pay-for-performance objectives of our executive compensation.